Lutheran High School of Orange County

-Lutheran High School of Orange County (commonly known as Orange Lutheran High School or OLu) is a private Lutheran high school in Orange, California, in the Los Angeles Metropolitan Area, founded in 1973.
+Orange Lutheran High School (OLu) is a private Lutheran high school in Orange, California, in the Los Angeles Metropolitan Area, founded in 1973.
 The school offers on-campus, online, and blended schedules for its students.
 Orange Lutheran is accredited by the National Lutheran School Accreditation Organization and the Western Association of Schools and Colleges.
 The school is also known for its Missions Program, which travels internationally and domestically on a year-round basis.